Home

 (Hanshaw) Huggins

-Jane Adelia 'Jennie' (Hanshaw) Huggins was born in 1845 in Preston County, WV, the daughter of Hiram B. and Catherine (Miner) Hanshaw.
+Jane Adelia "Jennie" (Hanshaw) Huggins was born on March 18, 1844 in Preston County, WV, the daughter of Hiram B. and Catherine (Miner) Hanshaw.
 She was married to a Civil War soldier who was wounded in action.

 To be certified to receive a federal pension for his war wound, he often was summoned to physical examinations by authorized physicians.
 At one point, he was unable to go, and later had to testify why: